4 Easy At-Home Workout Ideas to Keep You Moving

-2. Push-ups Until Failure - Also known as a "Death by ___" workout.
-This style of work out is simplistic in its approach and a great way to push yourself in a safe and scalable way.
+When you need strength training or weight training, at home pushups are a great solution.
+Also known as a "Death by ___" workout.
+This style of work out is simplistic in its approach and a great way to push yourself in a safe and scalable way while working on your arms and upper body.
 Here is how it works.
 Get your phone out and start a running timer.

-Continue adding one push-up until you can no longer complete the number of required push-ups in the 1 minute allotted.
+- Add one push-up until you can no longer complete the number of required push-ups

 This style of workout is great for anyone looking for a good arm pump while at home.
 If push-ups aren't your thing you can always do them from your knees or substitute push-ups for air squats.
 Speaking of air squats.

 As always, everyone is different and fitness levels vary.
 But don't let an interruption in your routine keep you from staying active.
+Stay moving even when it is difficult and you will find additional clarity from your body being balanced.
 A healthy body helps keep a healthy mind and vice-versa.